bengrunfeld/study-notes/web/graphql.md

 If you are querying the same sets of fields in different queries, you may want to use fragments.

-Fragments are reusable sets of fields that can be included in queries as needed.
+Fragments are reusable sets of fields that can be included in queries as needed. aka an abstraction.

 Essentially they're a list of the fields that you want to query, and you can use the reference to them like a variable in your queries.